duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-20-open-source-robotics-vs-traditional-industrial-automation-pros-and-cons.md

 - **Complexity:** Operating and maintaining these robots require specialized knowledge and training.
 Additionally, reliance on OEM parts can add to the complexity, cost and difficulty of repairs which can extend downtimes.
 - **Flexibility:** Industrial robots typically run on closed-source proprietary software, often written in their own proprietary scripting language.
 Operators need to understand how to operate custom graphical user interface or write in custom scripting languages to program tasks, which can add raise barriers to utilizing multiple hardware vendors and add to vendor lock in.
 While many vendors do offer integrations with open source software like ROS2, their overall dependence on proprietary software can limit their exposure to rapid changes and new technologies happening in open-source communities.

----

 ### New Low-Cost Open-Source Robotics Models

 **Overview of New Low-Cost Open-Source Models** Emerging low-cost open-source models like Stanford's ALOHA Robot and the Annin Robotics AR4 robot offer exciting new possibilities.
-The [ALOHA parts list and assembly tutorial](https://docs.google.com/document/d/1_3yhWjodSNNYlpxkRCPIlvIAaQ76Nqk2wsqhnEVM6Dc/edit) is open source so you can build it yourself, or you can order it from a manufacturer like our partner [Trossen Robotics](https://www.trossenrobotics.com/aloha-kits) These models are accessible, customizable, and designed to be built with readily available materials, including 3D-printed components.
+ALOHA stands for A Low-cost Open-source Hardware System for Bimanual Teleoperation, (developed and published)[https://mobile-aloha.github.io/]) by researchers at Stanford University.
+The [ALOHA parts list and assembly tutorial](https://docs.google.com/document/d/1_3yhWjodSNNYlpxkRCPIlvIAaQ76Nqk2wsqhnEVM6Dc/edit) is open source so you can build it yourself, or you can order a pre-built kit from our partner [Trossen Robotics](https://www.trossenrobotics.com/aloha-kits).
+These robots are relatively inexpensive ($30-40K), accessible, customizable, and designed to be built with readily available materials, including 3D-printed components.

 **Advantages of Low-Cost Open-Source Models**